goravel/docs/README.md

 ## Contributors

-This project exists thanks to all the people who contribute, to participate in the contribution, please see [Contribution Guide](/prologue/contributions.html).
+This project exists thanks to all the people who contribute, to participate in the contribution, please see the [Contribution Guide](/prologue/contributions.html).

 <a href="https://github.com/hwbrzzl" target="_blank"><img src="https://avatars.githubusercontent.com/u/24771476?v=4" width="48" height="48"></a>
 <a href="https://github.com/DevHaoZi" target="_blank"><img src="https://avatars.githubusercontent.com/u/115467771?v=4" width="48" height="48"></a>